engineyard/ey-docs/pages/deploy-node.md

     app.listen(port);

+This is the example package.json file for the node-basic-app application:

+		json
+		{
+		  "name": "node-hello-world",
+		  "version": "0.0.1",
+		  "dependencies": {
+		    "express": "2.2.0"
+		  }
+		}

-You can find this example in the git repository: [github.com/engineyard/node-basic-app](http://github.com/engineyard/node-basic-app)
+You can also find this example in the git repository: [github.com/engineyard/node-basic-app](http://github.com/engineyard/node-basic-app)

 <h2 id="topic3">To run a Node.js application on Engine Yard Cloud</h2>

+These steps describe how to deploy a Node.js application (from a git repository) on Engine Yard Cloud.

 1. Request access to the Node.js Alpha program ([[Request access to Node.js Alpha|signup-node]]).

 2. In the Dashboard, create a new application and set Application Type to Node.js.
+    If you do not have a Node.js application in a git repository, try one of our example applications: http://github.com/engineyard/node-basic-app or https://github.com/engineyard/nodechat

 3. Create the environment.